oist/NEXTNet/README.md

 ## Types of networks

+*NEXT-Net* supports a range of synthetic and empirical networks, both static and dynamic.
+In the command-line simulator, the list of available networks can be queried with `--list-networks`, and a specific network is selected with option `-n`.

 ### Static networks

 * [*Erdős–Rényi*](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model).
 Random networks in two nodes are connected by an edge with a certian probability.
 These networks exhibit no clustering or hubs.
 Command-line syntax `erdos_renyi(size, avg_degree)`.